pirafrank/fpiracom/pages/for-developers.md

 show_title: true
 ---

 Here you can find a collection of tools, notes, snippets, links and more I've found to be useful or developed by me upon my needs.
-Feel free to give a look around and take what you want/need.
+Feel free to have a look around and take what you want/need.

-You may also want to checkout the [Projects page]({{ site.baseurl }}/projects/) for more.

 <br>